gkgm/RepData_PeerAssessment1/PA1_template.md

 sum(is.na(activity$steps))

 2. The strategy for filling in all of the missing values in the dataset is to use mean of the day.
+Data do not appear to be significant different because imputation uses mean for that particular day but steps are NA for that entire day.
 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 activity.clean <- merge(activity, steps.date, by="date", suffixes=c("", ".mean"))

 nas <- is.na(activity.clean$steps)

 activity.clean$steps[nas] <- activity.clean$steps.mean[nas]

 activity.clean <- activity.clean[, c(1:3)]

 head(activity.clean)

 4. Histogram of the total number of steps taken each day

 steps.date <- aggregate(steps ~ date, activity.clean, sum)

-barplot(steps.date$steps, names.arg=steps.date$date, ylim=c(0, 25000),
-        xlab="date", ylab="Steps Per Day with missing data",)
+barplot(steps.date$steps, names.arg=steps.date$date, ylim=c(0, 25000), xlab="date", ylab="Steps Per Day with missing data",)

 4.1.
 Mean of total number of steps taken per day